ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 #### Metric

-Two metrics are used to determine the autoencoder's success.
-First, perceptual loss measures the semantic understanding of the reconstructed image in comparison to the original.
+Two metrics are used to determine the autoencoder's success: perceptual loss and patch-based adversarial loss.

+Perceptual loss measures the semantic understanding of the reconstructed image in comparison to the original.
 Both the original and reconstructed images are passed through a [pre-trained VGG16](https://www.mygreatlearning.com/blog/introduction-to-vgg16/) convolutional neural network.
-There are 5 ReLU output locations following a convolutional block in the VGG16 network.
-The original and reconstructed images' encodings are compared at each of these locations.
+There are 5 ReLU output locations following a convolutional block in the VGG16 network (highlighted in red in the image above).
+The original and reconstructed images' encodings are compared at each of these locations via mean-squared error (MSE).
+The total MSE is summed across the five output locations to determine the perceptual loss of the reconstructed image.
+MSE is preferred to typical Euclidean-space losses, such as L2, which depend on pixel-wise comparison.
+These metrics assume pixel-wise independence and [encourage blurring](https://arxiv.org/pdf/1801.03924.pdf), as minimizing the pixel-space distance between two images draws one to an average perceptual approximation of the other.

 MSE between each of these representations.
 Summed up to determine total perceptual loss.
 Intuitively preferred to L2 loss because pixel-space based losses can encourage blurriness (https://arxiv.org/pdf/1801.03924.pdf).